vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/05_mUrtis/03_Other_Garbha_Griha_idols.md

 The figure of Sugriva is in the standing pose and the hands folded in an attitude of prayer.
 This has already been referred to earlier.

 There are also beautiful copper idols of Angada and Hanuman exhibited separately in the Ramar Medai platform outside the shrine in the Antarala Mantapam.
-Opposite to them beautiful copper idols of Vishvak- sena, Ananta and Garuda are found.
+Opposite to them beautiful copper idols of Vishvaksena, Ananta and Garuda are found.

 ## Chakrattalvar or Sudarshana.